NoamZeise/graphics-env/README.md

 ## Features:

 * Simultaneous 2D and 3D rendering
-* Import and Draw .fbx models -> only supports base colour image textures
+* Import and Draw 3D models, or import/generate your own (limited support for materials)
 * Import and Draw image textures
 * Import and Draw fonts
 * Play .wav and .ogg audio files